 Candidates for the Steering Committee must be eligible voters of DSA SF and not under the discipline of any self-defined democratic-centralist organization.
 Every candidate is simply running to be on the Steering Committee, not for any specific position.

-Candidates must be nominated by five members eligible voters, not including themselves, by no later than the last regular meeting before the election is to be held.
+Candidates must be nominated by five eligible voters, not including themselves, by no later than the last regular meeting before the election is to be held.

 At the meeting where the election is held, every valid candidate is given equal time to speak.
 Voters then rank their choices for candidates.
-Elections for the Steering Committee will be held according to the rules set forth in Article XIII.
+Elections for the Steering Committee will be held according to the rules set forth in Article XII.

 Officers are determined as follows:

-The Co-Chairs of the chapter will be determined by vote of the Steering Committee among elected one-year-term officers who wish to serve.
+2. The Co-Chairs of the chapter will be determined by vote of the Steering Committee among officers who wish to serve.
 If no two members of the Steering Committee who wish to serve as Co-Chair together satisfy either or both of the Co-Chair diversity requirements then each respective requirement that can’t be satisfied shall be waived.

-If the officer diversity requirements of Section 2 are not met by the election of the seven Steering Committee members, the candidates who would fulfill the requirement but did not receive enough votes to be elected shall be added as additional elected at-large Steering Committee members, based on the next most number of votes received, until the diversity requirement is satisfied or there are no more qualifying candidates.
+3. If the officer diversity requirements of Section 2 are not met by the election of the five Steering Committee members, the candidates who would fulfill the requirement but did not receive enough votes to be elected shall be added as additional elected at-large Steering Committee members, based on the next most number of votes received, until the diversity requirement is satisfied or there are no more qualifying candidates.

-The Vice Chair is selected from among the one-year-term committee members by vote of the new Steering Committee.
-The Secretary & Treasurer should be selected from among the committee members.
+4. The Secretary & Treasurer should be selected from among the committee members.
 However, if (and only if) no members of the Steering Committee wish to take the roles, then the roles may be appointed from the general membership.
 Unelected members appointed in this fashion assume the title, duties, and authorities of that role and become non-voting members of the Steering Committee.

 Should an officer leave DSA SF, resign the position, or be removed from office, a special election must be held as soon as feasible to fill the remainder of that officer’s term unless the regular election for that position is already scheduled to be held within 90 days.
 The Steering Committee may, but is not required to, select an acting officer to hold the position until the election.
 If the chapter is not in compliance with the diversity requirement of Section 2 after the original officer’s departure, any acting officer selected must satisfy the diversity requirement, and any special election may be limited to candidates who would satisfy the diversity requirement at issue.